The Definitive Guide to Programmatic Ads

 - Display: Programmatic display advertising allows you to serve banner ads on websites and apps your target audience is visiting.

-- Video: You can use programmatic advertising to reach your audience through online videos, including pre-roll, mid-roll, and post-roll ads.
+- Video: You can use programmatic advertising to reach your audience through online videos, including pre-, mid-, and post-roll ads.

 - Mobile: Mobile ads reach their target audience through their smartphones and tablets.